All-Usernames-Already-Taken/RL_Project/Q-Routing Protocol/READme.txt

 * Note: Tensors refers to variables in tensorflow

-With tensoflow imported as tf:
+eWith tensoflow imported as tf:
 -----------------------------------------
 tf.placeholder